kuka-kr16-l6/Motion-control-solutions-for-an-industrial-manipulator/README.md

 This repository documents the development of both low-level and high-level control systems for the KUKA KR16 L6 industrial robotic arm.
 The objective is to integrate embedded hardware with advanced robotic motion planning, offering a comprehensive platform for real-time motor control, communication protocols, kinematic modeling, and trajectory planning.

+Whether you're working on robotics research, industrial automation, or control systems education, this repository serves as a modular, scalable, and open starting point for working with 6-DOF industrial arms.

 The project is designed to provide hands-on experience in:

 - Low-level interfacing with industrial servo drives using microcontrollers and real-time operating systems (FreeRTOS)